Tasman District Council: Committees

 Council members meet each month as a full council.
 There are six council committees: Regulatory, Strategy and Policy, Operations, Audit and Risk, CEO Review and Commercial.

 Tasman District Council has representatives on several joint committees with Nelson City Council: Community Development, Engineering Services, Environmental Planning, Tasman Regional Transport, Joint Shareholders Committee, the Nelson Regional Sewerage Business Unit, the Regional Pest Management Joint Committee, and the Saxton Field Committee.
 The two councils also have a joint District Licensing Committee, which deals with all alcohol licensing matters.

-Elected members

-2025–2028 term

-For the 2025 Tasman District Council election, the Te Tai o Aorere Māori ward was first introduced, bringing the number of elected members to 15.
+Community boards

+The council currently has two community boards, representing the communities of Golden Bay and Motueka.

+Elections

+The initial elections were held on 29 March 1989 for a mayor and fourteen councillors from five wards: Lakes, Richmond, Waimea, Moutere, and Motueka.
+Those members were elected until October 1992.
+The two Golden Bay councillors were elected on 14 October 1989.
+At that time, the council's two community boards—Golden Bay and Motueka, with six members each plus the ward councillors—were also elected.

+Wards